CREAITIVE-THINKING/netflix_10k_RAG/README.md

 An interactive application for exploring and analyzing Netflix's 10-K filings using RAG (Retrieval Augmented Generation) technology.

+**Important Note:** This repository contains my previous custom RAG implementation, but I now recommend using Unstructured's MCP (Model Context Protocol) for document processing.
+You'll only need the Streamlit portion of this code combined with the Unstructured MCP workflow described below.

 ## Features

 * Semantic search through Netflix's 10-K filings